Multicolumn Paragraphs In PDF File

 Step 2: Load the PDF Document

-Next, we load the input PDF document using the Document class from the Aspose.PDF library.
+Next, we will load the PDF document using the Aspose.PDF library.

 Document doc = new Document(dataDir + "MultiColumnPdf.pdf");